 Automotive manufacturing assembly tasks require visual inspections such as scratch identification on machined surfaces, part identification, and selection, to ensure product and process quality.
 Traditionally, visual inspection and quality control have been conducted manually, by trained operators.
 With the rise of AI and automation technologies in manufacturing, the artificial perception of computer vision systems is rapidly gaining in popularity.

 Traditional machine vision systems greatly depend on lighting, enclosure, occlusion, and quality of image video feed.
 As a result, the settings needed to be highly standardized.
 Hence, adjustments were very costly, and improperly designed vision systems can negatively impact the operating cycle time of the factory.
-Modern deep learning-based technologies are much more flexible, robust, and scalable.
-AI models can be utilized to conduct and assist in visual inspection tasks while leaving very little footprints in the manufacturing environment.

 Automatic Vision System for Visual Defect Detection

-In automotive industries, computer vision is broadly used in various applications to improve products quality.
+In automotive industries, computer vision is broadly used in various applications to improve product quality.
 Most of the customer returns of defective products are due to appearance defects, often related to the painting.
 In general, the visual defect detection process is conducted by operators.
 The manual inspection is subjective, difficult, and time-consuming.

 Deep Learning Part Inspection in the Assembly Lines

-Part inspection and fault localization with deep learning have enormous potential in automotive applications of AI vision.
+Part inspection and fault localization with deep learning has enormous potential in automotive applications of AI vision.
 For example, for brake parts, it is of great importance to detect damaged manufactured parts before they are assembled in any vehicle.
 Here manual inspection is extremely difficult and hard to conduct without assistance.

 Compared to conventional image processing, deep learning methods (Single Shot Detector – SSD, Faster RCNN) are more robust in detecting multiple faults.
 When training a deep learning algorithm using transfer learning on a custom collected dataset for fault detection, such algorithms achieved an accuracy of 95.6% on cylindrical grey shade brakes.